Best daily deals

 Here’s why your AirTag is beeping and how to make it stop

-The Apple AirTag is a handy accessory to track your keys, wallets, e-bikes, travel bags, pets, remotes, and more.
-Your AirTag beeps during the device setup and when you locate a lost item with your iPhone.
+The Apple AirTag is a handy accessory to track your keys, wallets, e-bikes, travel bags, pets, remotes, or anything you can think of.
+Your AirTag beeps during the device setup and when you’re locating a lost item with your iPhone.
 However, your AirTag making a high-pitched sound for no reason can be alarming and requires a closer look.
 Here’s why your AirTag is beeping and how to make it stop.

 QUICK ANSWER

-Your AirTag beeps to indicate a lost Bluetooth connection from your iPhone.
-You also hear beeps when an unknown AirTag is tracking you or when you are finding a lost item in the Find My app on your iPhone.
+Your AirTag can beep to indicate a lost Bluetooth connection from your iPhone.
+You may also hear beeps when you are finding a missing item in the Find My app on your iPhone, if the battery is low, or even if an unknown tracker is tracking you.

-You can enable Bluetooth, disable AirTag’s lost mode, pair it again with your iPhone, and update the firmware to the latest version to make the beeping stop.
+To avoid these noises, you can enable Bluetooth, disable AirTag’s Lost Mode, pair it again with your iPhone, and update the firmware to the latest version to stop the beeping.
 When none of the tricks work, factory reset your AirTag and set up Apple’s smart tracker from scratch.

 JUMP TO KEY SECTIONS